digicert/pkilint/README.md

 The `-o`/`--output` option is used to specify that the validation level and generation used by the linter is written to standard error.
 This is useful when using the `--guess` option to see which validation level and generation was determined by the heuristics logic.

+The `--validity-period-start` option is used to override how the issuance date/time of a certificate is determined.
+Many requirements are applicable based on the date/time of issuance of certificates, so this option is useful to evaluate whether a certificate complies with an upcoming requirement.
+There are three possible types of values for this option:

+1. `DOCUMENT`: Use the value of the `notBefore` field to determine the issuance date/time.
+This is the default value.
+2. `NOW`: Use the current date/time to override the issuance date/time.
+3. An ISO 8601 timestamp: Use the specified timestamp to override the issuance date/time.

 #### Example command execution

 ```shell